The meaning of probate and a grant of probate

-The literal definition of probate is “the legal proving of the Will”.
+The literal definition of probate is “the legal proving of the Will” the proof comes in the form of a grant of probate.
 However, this probate definition doesn’t really give a clear understanding of the meaning of probate in all its uses.

 In practice, the term “probate” can have multiple meanings.
 It can be used to refer to the process of “proving the Will” which involves obtaining legal proof in the form of a document issued by the court known as a grant of representation.
 Alternatively, it can be used to refer to the grants of representation themselves which will be either a grant of probate or letter of administration.

 In order to properly define probate it will be necessary to understand: